 The financial crisis blame-game: have we got it right in just blaming the bankers?
 At the Feast of the Immaculate Economy – well before the crisis of 2007 and 2008 – there were many guests.
 Governments keen for endless amounts of cheap money to fund their mighty public sector programmes, homeowners keen for an extra bedroom even though their income didn't quite stretch, central banks who appeared to almost wilfully ignore what was going on under their very noses.
 And the waiters, of course, the bankers, running around the table filling everyone's glass to over-flowing, whipping everyone up into an ever-increasing frenzy and taking their very nice cut (and cut and cut), thank-you very much.
-In the blame game that followed it is the waiters who have got the spanking. – Kamal Ahmed/UK Telegraph
+In the blame game that followed it is the waiters who have got the spanking.
+Of course, if the waiters failed and had to pack up and leave, governments wouldn't get served, consumers would have nothing to eat and the whole system would seize up.
+So we had to ask all the guests to dip into their pockets for a whip round to save the waiters.
+And that made us very angry.
+Is it simply about rumuneration and lending?
+Or does it go deeper than that?
+With the Government about to announce the details of the new powers it is to give the BoE, what are the dangers ahead for the finance sector, whether it's from Basel III, new European regulation or the G20?
+And what effect could that have on the prospects for economic growth?
+I look forward to your thoughts. – Kamal Ahmed/UK Telegraph

 Dominant Social Theme: Is it just the bankers' fault?